 NightCap analyses each scene and adjusts the exposure to capture as much light as possible.
 In many cases, this can result in a much sharper image than you'd get using a standard app, although for best results you're really going to need to balance your phone on a stationary object (or use a tripod).

-To really mix things up, Sun Seeker ($9.99) doesn't have any fancy controls or filters for your camera at all -- but it will still noticeably improve your travel shots.
+To really mix things up, Sun Seeker doesn't have any fancy controls or filters for your camera at all—but it will still noticeably improve your travel shots.
 If you've ever had photos ruined by sun glare and overexposure, you'll greatly appreciate what the app has to offer.

 It works in a variety of ways, depending on whether you're standing where you want to take the photo from or not.
 If so, the app overlays the screen with the current and projected sun position throughout the day, so you'll know the best time to shoot.
-You've also got the option of a flat, 2D compass view if you'd prefer.
+You've also got the option of a 3D augmented reality view so you can see solar position and path.

-You can also view the sun's arc for a different date, or even scope out shots in advance -- the app lets you choose anywhere on the planet, with 40,000+ cities and other locations built-in.
+You can also view the sun's arc for a different date, or even scope out shots in advance—the app lets you choose anywhere on the planet, with more than 40,000 cities and other locations built-in.